Skip to main content

 To mitigate the risk of deploying dangerous changes to database schemas, many teams apply CI/CD practices to their database.
 This means that every change to the database schema is automatically reviewed and tested before it is deployed to production.

-In this guide, we'll show you how to set up CI for your database using Atlas Cloud.
+In this guide, we'll show you how to set up CI for your database using Atlas Cloud and GitHub Actions.

 Prerequisites